Visa for Belgium

 - Click here to consult the current visa application fees and EFT instructions.

-- Please DO NOT pay for your visa on the accounts of the Consulate of Belgium in Cape Town or Johannesburg unless explicitely instructed to.
+- Please DO NOT pay for your visa on the accounts of the Consulate general of Belgium in Cape Town or Pretoria unless explicitely instructed to.
 If you apply for your visa through TLS, all administration including payment will go through TLS!

 - Please make sure you pay the correct amount as displayed in ZAR only.
 If you make a payment from overseas the amount received on our account (after exchange rate, banking costs, etc...) must be the exact amount in ZAR.